---

 | 0x0A | currently executing frame index |

-- Invalid `param` values (not defined in the table above) result in an exceptional halt.
+Undefined `param` values result in an exceptional halt.

 | `param` | `frameIndex` | Return value |